favourojo/tswd-dataviz-portfolio/critique-by-design.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

 I utilized Tableau to sketch my redisgn and, like I said before, I focused on the the coloring the most.

 ## Step four: Test the solution

-_Before you conduct your interviews, prepare a simple script.
-Use this as a guide and as a way to take notes as you go forward.
-Come up with your own list of questions you want to ask for the selected visualization.
-Keep the questions broad so you can get the most value out of your feedback.
-Then, document answers to your questions here._

-Questions to ask (modify these for your own interviews):

-- Can you tell me what you think this is?

-- Can you describe to me what this is telling you?

-- Is there anything you find surprising or confusing?

-- Who do you think is the intended audience for this?

-- Is there anything you would change or do differently?

 Results:

-_Don't identify or share personally identifiable information (PII) about the people you spoke to._

 | Question | Interview 1 | Interview 2 |
 |----------|-------------|-------------|